lukaslt1993/Bots/README.md

 # Description
-Runescape online game bots that play game instead of human
+Runescape online game bots that play instead of human